 Additionally, a USB 2.0 interface as described in the ad would take minutes to transfer a single 300 Mpixel image (almost 1 GB uncompressed for a 24 bit-per-pixel color image).

-To put things in perspective, an 8k camera sensor or LCD screen has a resolution of around 33 Mpixel, and 16k is about 132 MPixel.
-It is just an example of the current attitude of many Chinese retailers that "anything goes, as long as I make a profit".
+To put things in perspective, an 8k camera sensor or LCD screen has a resolution of around 33 Mpixel, and the today still rare 16k is about 132 MPixel.
+These ads are just an example of the current Ferengi-like attitude of many Chinese retailers that "anything goes, as long as I make a profit".

 From the price and picture, I guess they are offering, in the best case, an old and outdated 3 Mpixel generic webcam module (the picture shows a module with a readable 2015-05-19 date on the PC board).
+You can even see where a number of small LEDs are supposed to be soldered to the PCB around the lens mount, so obviously this module was designed as a simple security camera or webcam.
+A proper microscope camera, i.e. a camera designed to be mounted on a microscope, has no use for LEDs around the lens.
 I can see no way a honest mistake could cause the resolution to become advertised as 300 Mpixel.

 Conclusions